Clippy95/CoDUO_YAP/README.md

 ## Features\cvars:
 - `cg_fixedAspect` - Fixes HUD stretching, not recommended to be changed live requires vid_restart for some elements.
+- Cinematics now properly display above 4:3 instead of showing as a black screen.
-- `r_fixedaspect_clear` - clears color and depth buffers before drawing, 1 always clears it, while 2 only clears it in cases of UI,menus & cinematics
+- `r_fixedaspect_clear` - clears color and depth buffers before drawing, 1 always clears it, while 2 only clears it while in "UI",menus & cinematics
 - `cg_fixedAspectFOV` - Implements HOR+ FOV scaling when set to 1
 - `safeArea_horizontal` - Horizontal safe area as a fraction of the screen width, might not effect all HUD elements, setting this to 0.0 will cause the HUD to be in 4:3 borders
 - `safeArea_vertical` - not fully implemented.